g0mb4/SimDatabase/README.md

-# SimDatabase-extlib
+# SimDatabase
-A MySQL extension for Simulink.External dynamic library.
+A MySQL extension for Simulink.

+## extlib - External Library
+Dynamic Link Library.
+I wrote this to test the capabilities of this method.

+## sfun - CMEX S-Function
+More elegant and useable soultion with proper error handling. **Use this!**

 ## Online mode